Aberdeen City Council is responsible for 17 cemeteries in Aberdeen. View the cemeteries and indictive lairs locations on a map.

 If there is a specific requirement for burial based on religious grounds then please let the funeral arranger and Bereavement Services know.

-New burial ground is available at Dyce (which is the only cemetery in Aberdeen where ground can be purchased outright for future use).
-Lairs in Newhills and Hazlehead can only be bought as and when required for immediate use or a burial lair can be reserved for 10 year periods by paying £100 then £100 every 10 years thereafter until the grave is to be used.
+New burial lairs are available at our cemeteries in Hazlehead, Newhills and Dyce.
+Lairs in Newhills and Dyce can only be bought as and when required for immediate use.
+There are burial lairs in Hazlehead that can be reserved for 10 year periods by paying £100 then £100 every 10 years thereafter until the grave is to be used.
 At that point the amount you have already paid is deducted from the price of a lair at that time.

 You do not own the land when you buy a lair.
 What you have bought is 'Right of Burial' within the lair.